 When it comes to finding new solutions for traffic problems, state and local highway officials are turning more and more to an old concept.

-The Lothian crossing has also been a troublesome intersection for area drivers.
-Governed only by flashing red and yellow lights -- as was the pre-circle Lisbon intersection -- it has been the site of more than a few accidents caused by drivers who plowed through without heeding the signals.
+The Lothian crossing has likewise been a troublesome intersection.
+Governed only by flashing red and yellow lights -- as was the Lisbon intersection in its pre-circle days -- it has been the site of more than a few accidents caused by drivers who plowed through without heeding the signals.